jspotten/cs324-labs/09a-hw-http/README.md

     ssh username@hostname
     ```

+ 5. In the "HTTP Server" (lower) pane, use `cd` to navigate to the directory
+    associated with this assignment, i.e., the one containing the "www"
+    directory.

- 5. In the "HTTP Server" (lower) pane, run the following:
+ 6. In the "HTTP Server" (lower) pane, run the following:

     (Replace "port" with a port of your choosing, an integer between 1024 and
     65535.
 Use of ports with values less than 1024 require root privileges.)